NaBo-00/data_engineering/README.md

 <li>Ensure that all configurations are correct and the services are running by accessing airflow in your web browser at http://localhost:8088, superset in another web browser or incognito window at http://localhost:8089 and logging into the services using your previously defined credentials.</li>

->[!INFO]
+> [!Important]
->When logging into airflow the first time you need to activate the "taxi_data_pipeline.py" DAG by toggling its slider button
+> When logging into airflow the first time you need to activate the "taxi_data_pipeline.py" DAG by toggling its slider button
 </ol>

 ## Bugs and Feature Requests